skillrepos/containers/codespace-labs.md

 such as nodes and namespaces.
 We’ll also deploy a version of our app that has had Kubernetes yaml files created for it.

-NOTE: If you are working in the second terminal, you will need to **alias k=kubectl** if you want to use the k alias.

 1. Before we can deploy our application into Kubernetes, we need to have appropriate Kubernetes manifest yaml files for the different types of k8s objects we want to create.
 These can be separate files, or they can be combined.
 For